• Skip to main content

 Do you feel that you chose your “passion,” or did it choose you?

 My first job in a costume shop was for a Shakespeare festival.
 I was a stitcher and we arrived earlier than everyone else to get a jump on the workload.
-But they hadn’t found a patternmaker (called a cutter in that shop, a draper in others).
+They hadn’t found a patternmaker (called a cutter in that shop, a draper in others).
 So the costume designer worked late and I hung around watching her blow up 1/8 patterns from books and then adjust them to the correct size.
 Seeing that, it was like I’d done it in another life or something.
 I can’t explain it.
 But it made perfect sense and I was hooked.
 I remember thinking this is what I was born to do.
 I assumed most people have this experience at some point in their lives, but that’s not always the case.
 So, I feel pretty lucky to have that sort of joy about the process.
 I’m very, very grateful for that.

 Did you receive formal training on pattern drafting? self taught? or a mix of both?